MicrosoftDocs/VBA-Docs/api/Excel.Range.XPath.md

 > [!NOTE]
 > The header and totals row of a table are considered to contain XPath information.
-Any ranges that don't meet the above conditions returns a runtime error.
+Any ranges that don't meet the above conditions returns a run-time error.

 If the range selection is valid, but none of the cells are mapped, Excel returns an **XPath** object so that you can access the **SetValue** method to create a mapping.